Pilot Salary in Nepal: Pay Breakdown & Career Path

 Overview of Pilot Careers in Nepal

-Becoming a pilot in Nepal starts with training.
-Aspiring pilots usually begin as students with little or no pay while they focus on getting their first flying license.
-This journey includes passing medical tests, theory exams, and flight hours, usually taking one to two years.
+Becoming a pilot in Nepal starts with proper training.
+Aspiring pilots usually begin as students with little or no income while focusing on earning their first flying license.
+This journey includes passing medical tests, theory exams, and completing required flight hours, and it typically takes one to two years.

 Different Types of Pilot Positions

 There are various types of pilot jobs in Nepal, and salaries differ depending on the role.
-The average annual income ranges from NPR 903,500 to NPR 2,593,900, with the median salary at NPR 1,606,100.
 Some pilots fly commercial jets for national airlines, while others work in the logistics or transport sectors , which relate closely to logistics jobs.

 Interestingly, there’s a noticeable gap between local and expat pilots.
 Expat pilots are often paid more and even have their taxes covered by the airlines.
 To enter this field, students must pass 10+2 with science and clear aviation entrance exams, along with obtaining a Class 1 medical certificate.